ComScore

 DGLimages/Getty Images

-OK, our main focus right now is not dating per say, but you’ll find speed dating can be a quick way to make friends instead of future partners.
+OK, our main focus right now is not dating per say, but you’ll find speed dating can be a quick way to make friends in addition to potential partners.
 Check out SpeedNY Dating, We Met In Real Life or Ambyr for opportunities to meet as many people as you can in under an hour.
-“If you're dating (and don't see it going anywhere), but are open to being friends, you should try!,” says Destinee Scott, assistant editor at PureWow.
+“If you're dating (and don't see it going anywhere), but are open to being friends, you should try!,” says Destinee Scott, assistant editor of Sales and Deals at PureWow.

 how to make friends in nyc women and their dogs at a park